How to Organize Your Personal Household Finances

-Managing financials for a household can be overwhelming, especially when you consider the amount of monthly bills, receipts, paystubs, account statements, and other essential paperwork that is received by a household on a monthly basis.
+Managing financials for a household can be overwhelming, especially when you consider the amount of monthly bills, receipts, paystubs, account statements, and other essential paperwork that arrives in your house on a monthly basis.
 It’s easy to lose track of everything you need, but a good organizing system can keep things right at your fingertips.

-Household bills should be filed using a separate system.
-Bill books, which are available in office supply stores, are a great way to keep your bills organized.
+Household bills—anything that's waiting to be paid—should be filed using a separate system.
 Sort your bills by due date and add them to the folder of the month they are due.
-You can also track bills in a personal finance program, spreadsheet, or an online service.
+You can also track bills in a personal finance program, spreadsheet, or with a money management app.

 It’s best to pay household bills on a weekly basis, although if you only have a few bills, you can pay them bi-weekly or monthly.
 Online bill pay systems are a great way to stay organized, save money on stamps, and get your payments cleared quickly.
 Otherwise, you’ll need to make sure that you write and mail your checks well in advance of the due date so that you aren’t charged a late fee.

 On a regular basis, either semi-annually or annually, go through each of your folders and clear out anything that's no longer needed.
 If any of the folders are getting too full, separate them out by year, and store newer information in the front of your file drawer, so that it’s more accessible.